 Hauser Global Scholar candidates must be graduates of a law school outside of the United States.

+Candidates must apply for entry in Fall 2021 in order to be considered for this scholarship.
 In addition to completing the application for admission to the full-time LLM program (including a personal statement), candidates must electronically attach to their online application an essay of 500 to 750 words that briefly describes a current legal dilemma, controversy, or issue facing a country, a region, or the world, and suggests a strategy to address the problem.

 Arthur T. Vanderbilt Scholarships